arthurlacoste/winegold/README.md

 Other todo:

 - Working UI for processing files
+- Display "process all files" when there is files to proces (better).
 - Handle queue: add multiples files queue (and set it with "queue")
-- Display "process all files" when there is files to proces (better).
+- Restart process
 - Add npm dependencies checker in before
 - scan scripts folder